danieljcave/inphysical-plans/README.md

 ## Automated Testing
 ### Django testing tools:

-Django TestCase was used to create authomatic test for python files.
+Django TestCase was used to create automatic test for python files.
 The rest reporting tool 'Coverage' was installed and used to test and then provide a report.

 ![Coverage Test](/readME-assets/tests/python_testing.png)